 The new guidelines come into effect from September 1st.
 According to these guidelines, there will be no restrictions on inter-state passenger and goods movement.
 This applies to students, laborers, transit travelers, business travelers, etc.

-- Colleges in Karnataka to open on November 17
+- Colleges open on July 26

 No Pre-Registration Or Screening Needed Before Travelling

 People travelling to Karnataka will no longer need to register themselves on the Seva Sindhu portal before travelling.
 Also, there will be no mandatory screening or check-up at state borders, airports, railway stations, bus stations or district receiving centers.

 As a result, passengers will not be categorized as symptomatic or asymptomatic on arrival and there will be no hand stamping.

 Individuals travelling to Karnataka will no longer have to undergo mandatory isolation and testing or 14-day quarantine.

 There will also be no need for the enforcement of quarantine posters outside the homes of people undergoing home quarantine or to inform neighbors, Apartment Owner’s Association or the Resident Welfare Association when people travel into the state.